googleapis/google-cloud-java/google-cloud-clients/google-cloud-contrib/google-cloud-spanner-jdbc/README.md

 ## Java Versions

-Java 7 or above is required for using this JDBC driver.
+Java 7 or above is required for using this JDBC Driver.

 ## Versioning